MarSkor/weather-app/README.md

-X Currently not working.
+❌ Currently not working.
 Need to update the openweathermap API to 3.0 (2.5 is deprecated)

 ![Logo](./Logo.svg)